relaxdiego/relaxdiego.github.com/_posts/2016-09-28-writing-ansible-modules-002.md

     $ git reset --hard

 Next, let's install some Python packages needed by our tests.
-From your **ansible repo**, run:
+From your **ansible repo**, run one of the following:

+If you're working on Ansible code before 2.4:

     $ pip install -r test/utils/tox/requirements.txt

     NOTE: If you're developing on Python 3.0+, use requirements-py3.txt instead

+If you're working on Ansible code version 2.4 or later

+    $ pip install -r test/runner/requirements/units.txt \
+        -r test/runner/requirements/coverage.txt

 Next, let's write a module that fetches a resource pointed to by a URL and then writes it to disk.
 So in our **ansible repo**, create a file at